 What is SIBO?

 Small intestinal bacterial overgrowth (SIBO) is when you have more bacteria in the small intestine than should be there.

 What Causes SIBO?

-- Structural abnormalities such as a hernia or scar tissue.
+- Intestinal hernia or scar tissue.

 - Certain medications, like antibiotics or antacids.

 - Abdominal surgery.